LiCamPose: Combining Multi-View LiDAR and RGB Cameras for Robust Single-timestamp 3D Human Pose Estimation

 \subsection{Synthetic Dataset Generation}

 Manually annotating 3D human poses is extremely challenging.
 Therefore, synthetic datasets are beneficial and useful for pretraining models.
-Several synthetic datasets for 3D human pose estimation have been developed \cite{surreal,cape,peoplesanspeople}.
+Several synthetic datasets for 3D human pose estimation have been developed \cite{surreal,cape,peoplesanspeople, AGORA, BEDLAM, BlendMimic3D}.
 However, these datasets typically feature an RGB photo from one view with random backgrounds and do not consider the realistic interaction between avatars and their environment.
+Additionally, they all lack the provision of point cloud information.
 Dosovitskiy et al. \cite{carla} provide a large-scale synthetic dataset for autonomous driving, but it lacks 3D human pose labels, and the actions of the characters are monotonous.

 We introduce our synthetic dataset generator, SyncHuman, which can produce data with greater richness and diversity (Table \ref{tab:syncdataset}).
 Furthermore, we will release the generation tool, allowing researchers to adjust settings according to their needs via our provided APIs